-If you have bought and OEM computer and you, for some reason, need to restore it back to factory settings, then this post will show you how to restore the factory image to your Windows 10 OEM PC via Recovery Option.
-You may need to carry out this step if you find that the PC operating system is totally messed up and the best option to reset all setting.
+If you have bought an OEM computer and you, for some reason, need to restore it back to factory settings, then this post will show you how to restore the factory image to your Windows 11/10 OEM PC via Recovery Option.
+You may need to carry out this step if you find that the PC operating system is totally messed up and the best option to reset all settings.

 Here you will see a Restart now button, under Advanced startup.
 Click on it.

 Your PC will restart to Advanced Startup Options and you will be presented with a blue-colored screen asking you to choose an option.

 Select Troubleshoot, and on an OEM computer, you will see the following three options, one of which will be Factory Image Restore.

 When you click on Factory Image Restore, your PC will restart and attempt to restore your system software to a saved system image.

 You can also Factory Reset Windows 11/10 by following this procedure: